NDCLab/tfpca-tutorial/README.md

 The TFPCA-Tutorial aims for serving as a jumping off point for more advanced analyses leveraging Cohen's class reduced interference distribution (RID) and/or Time-frequency Principle Components Analysis (TF-PCA) (Bernat, Williams & Gehring, 2005).
 It consists of template scripts to showcase how to :
 1) prepare data for psychophysiology toolbox (ptb);
-2) implement Cohen's class RID on the data to compute both average and total power by using ptb;
+2) implement Cohen's class RID on the data to compute both average and total power by using the ptb;
-3) compute tf-pca on average power and then copy weights over to total power by using ptb;
+3) compute tf-pca on average power and then copy pc weights over to total power by using the ptb;
 4) export variables for statistical analyses and conduct basic plotting.

 <p align="center">